 Stem cell reports, 2016

 The intrinsic regenerative capacity of human fetal cardiac mesenchymal stromal cells (MSCs) is investigated.
 Human fetal heart show immunohistochemical staining of laminin chains a2, a5, and g1.
-Cardiac MSCs were reproducibly recovered from the adherent cell fraction from first trimester human fetal hearts by using defined culturing conditions, including the use of specific laminin (LN) isoforms, in combination with canonical Wnt/b-catenin stimulation.
+Cardiac MSCs were reproducibly recovered from the adherent cell fraction from first trimester human fetal hearts by using defined culture conditions, including the use of specific laminin (LN) isoforms, in combination with canonical Wnt/b-catenin stimulation.
 The fetal cardiac MSCs stably expressed early cardiovascular markers, where subpopulations also expressed the stemness and potential cardiovascular progenitor markers.
 The cells expanded rapidly without changing their phenotype during the culturing process.
 The fetal cardiac MSCs were multipotent and could be differentiated into elongated, striated, and spontaneously beating cardiomyocytes, endothelial cells, and smooth muscle cell-like cells, also when using defined laminins as substrata.
 The MSCs could be differentiated into spontaneously beating, striated TnT+ cardiomyocytes, although it was only a small proportion of the cardiac MSCs that demonstrated this ability.
 Excluding either Wnt3a or laminin-based matrix from the culture protocol affected either cell growth or the gene expression of cardiac progenitor markers.
-By using LN-211 alone, the main component of the basement membrane surrounding adult cardiac and skeletal muscle fibers in situ, the cardiac MSCs could be differentiated into the cardiomyocyte lineage, with a 150 times increase of TNNT2 expression and a concomitant upregulation of NKX2.5.
-In addition, culture on LN-521/411, which are present in the basal membranes of vessels supported differentiation toward endothelial cells expressing CD31.
+By using LN-211 alone, the main component of the basement membrane surrounding adult cardiac and skeletal muscle fibers in situ, the cardiac MSCs could be differentiated into the cardiomyocyte lineage, with a 150 times increase of TNNT2 expression and concomitant upregulation of NKX2.5.
+In addition, culture on LN-521/411, which is present in the basal membranes of vessels supported differentiation toward endothelial cells expressing CD31.